 From Tokyo, several options I researched on how else to get to Takamatsu.
 Check out this list on Japan Guide for more details.

-Look out for more detailed breakdowns of each island coming soon, where i talk in detail about the artwork i managed to see and how i recommend you get around!
-If you have any questions drop them in the comments, I’ll try and help as best as I can, but first do check out the Setouchi Triennale website because they have a wealth of information there!
+I have a more detailed breakdown of Naoshima, but if you have any questions drop them in the comments, I’ll try and help as best as I can, but firstly check out the Setouchi Triennale website because they have a wealth of information there.